AI4Bharat/indicnlp.ai4bharat.org/content/pages/indicwav2vec.md

 ---

-As part of IndicWav2Vec we create lastest publicly available corpora for 40 languages from 4 different language families.
+As part of IndicWav2Vec we create largest publicly available corpora for 40 languages from 4 different language families.
 We also trained state-of-the-art ASR models for 9 Indian languages.

 All the resources (i) pretraining data (ii) pre-trained models (iii) fine-tuned models (iv) language models are made publicly available.